mslooten/tag-semver/README.md

 The branch to create the tag on.

 `--prefix [prefix name]` (default: none) The prefix for tags, for instance: 'release' which will result in "release/[version]".

+After that, you can run "npm run release" or "yarn release" to actually run the script.